PhD Students

 yx331@georgetown.edu

-Outside of academics, YF is a culinary enthusiast who has served many people with their food as well as won some competitions.
+Outside of academics, YF is a culinary enthusiast who has served food to many people as well as won some competitions.
 You may also very likely find them working out at the gym or playing ball games.

 Jacob Zionts